 - JDM ASTAR

 The Retrofit Source is a quality website for your lighting needs.
-For the 5th Gen, you will want to look at the Morimoto Elite (Headlights) and the Morimoto XB LED bulb (Fog Lights).
-These are incredibly well-designed and well-made products that are damn near on-spec to OEM quality fit but pack much more lumens than your stock low beams, high beams, and fog lights.
+For the 5th Gen, they carry many brands including their in-house brands; Morimoto, GTR Lighting, and Headlight Revolution.
+These are incredibly well-designed and well-made products that are damn near on-spec to OEM quality fit but pack many more lumens than your stock low beams, high beams, and fog lights.